 Alternative Dispute Resolution

 Particularly in the area of intellectual property disputes, alternatives to traditional litigation may provide for more effective resolution of controversies.
 Morrison & Foerster prides itself on its pioneering work in this field and in keeping its clients apprised of these expanding opportunities.
 The alternatives include not only the well-known technique of arbitration but other, usually non-binding, procedures such as mediation, conciliation, mini-trials, and private trials.
 We have advised clients on using ADR in many different contexts and for a variety of reasons: to speed up the process or reduce the costs of dispute resolution; to increase client involvement; to preserve ongoing and basically satisfactory relationships; to allow specially trained arbitrators to judge complex technical issues; to preserve the confidentiality of information; and to accommodate divergent foreign laws and cultures in international transactions.

-Chambers Global 2018 Intellectual Property: International Firms: China
+Chambers Global 2019 Leading law firm for Intellectual Property: International Firms: China

 Here is what they say about us: “Enjoys a sound reputation in this space across China and Hong Kong, and is well regarded in Japan.”
 (Chambers Global 2018)

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.